ahmadawais/hacktoberfest/README.md

 - [github-secret-keeper](https://github.com/HenrikJoreteg/github-secret-keeper) — Microservice to enable GitHub login for multiple server-less applications.
 - [Hub](https://github.com/github/hub) — A command line tool that wraps git in order to extend it with extra features and commands that make working with GitHub easier.
 - [Ghizmo](https://github.com/jlevy/ghizmo) — A command line for GitHub, allowing access to all APIs.
-- [cli-github](https://github.com/harshasrinivas/cli-github) — Github made pretty, within the command line.
+- [cli-github](https://github.com/harshasrinivas/cli-github) — GitHub made pretty, within the command line.
 - [GitHub Dark](https://github.com/StylishThemes/Github-Dark) — A sophisticated dark theme for GitHub.
 - [github-issues-import](https://github.com/IQAndreas/github-issues-import) — A Python script that allows you to import issues and pull requests from one GitHub repository to another
 - [Github-Auto-Issue-Creator](https://github.com/Ricky54326/Github-Auto-Issue-Creator) — A Python script that searches a GitHub repository (locally) and automatically creates GitHub issues for TODO statements, keeping them tracked.